 Disneyland Tickets, Passes and Reservations

 The Key Holders and regular ticket holders have separate reservations pools, which means that weekends and holidays could be full for Magic Key holders while ticket buyers still find plenty of availability.
+But buy and reserve early as every day typically sells out.

 Make sure you have a ticket and acquire a reservation for the same day your ticket or pass is valid.
 You will choose a theme park to visit when you make your reservation.
 If park hopping, you will choose the park you wish to visit first and then you may hop to the other park after 1 p.m.
 While park hopping is subject to availability, we have not heard of any problems.
 Park hoppers may line up at separate turnstiles before 1 p.m. so that other guests may enter the parks.
 Then at exactly 1 p.m. the park hoppers may enter the other park (and can then hop back and forth).